ethanwhite/nescent-sabbatical-proposal/proposal.md

 Introduction and Goals
 ----------------------
+Increasingly large quantities of biological data are being generated and made publicly available for analysis through

 One of the major challenges for synthetic science is the disconnectedness and heterogeneity of existing data.
 This makes acquiring and using this data a time consuming and error prone process.